swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 }
 ```

 A `spawn let` creates a child-task, which inherits its parent task's priority as well as task-local values.
-Semantically, this is equivalent to creating a one-off `TaskGroup` which spawns a single task and returns its result, however the implementation of `async let`s can make more assumptions and optimizations around the lifetime and usage of those values.
+Semantically, this is equivalent to creating a one-off `TaskGroup` which spawns a single task and returns its result, however the implementation of `spawn let`s can make more assumptions and optimizations around the lifetime and usage of those values.

 The child-task created to initialize the `spawn let` by default runs on the global concurrent, width-limited, executor that comes with the Swift Concurrency runtime.